Bylaws of the National Association of Legal Search Consultants, Inc.

 Section 5.
 Acceptance

-Upon submission of an application and appropriate dues payment, applicants may be accepted for membership in the Association upon verification that membership eligibility criteria have been met by a majority vote of the Board of Directors at any regularly scheduled or special meeting of the Board at which a quorum is present or without a meeting upon receipt of signed written consent from all Directors.
+Upon submission of an application and appropriate dues payment, applicants may be accepted for membership in the Association upon verification by the Board of Directors or the Executive Committee that membership eligibility criteria have been met.

 Section 6.
 Dues and Assessments